knivier/Activerse-Examplers/README.md

 ### Features
 - **Control the Ball:** Use the paddles to bounce the ball into bricks! 🏐

+### Warnings
+> **⚠️ VERSION WARNING**
+> Always use the latest version of Activerse to prevent bugs and avoid compatibility issues.
+Running outdated versions may result in unexpected behavior or crashes.
+All games are usually updated with 100% functionality, however if you experience any bugs, updating to the latest version will usually resolve this

+> **❌ ROLLBACKS**
+> **DO NOT** rollback versions for the engine when running the games, especially when you are rewriting the projects.
+While you are encouraged modify the given games (adhering to license guidelines), messing with version numbers may cause instability and rollbacks provide performance/security updates that are critical.
+Most of these games are constructed from new version proof of concepts, so going back even one version can be catastrophic.

 ## License Information 📜

 Activerse and it's exampler games created by the Activerse team © 2024 by Knivier / Agniva is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 What does this mean for you?